Why Choose Us?

 Access Mediation Services Team

-Ryan is the Director of Access Mediation Services, a service providing mediation for families, civil disputes, disability and the workplace.
+Ryan is the Director of Access Mediation Services, providing family, civil & commercial, disability and workplace mediation.

 Ryan has also volunteered for various organisations, including the Samaritans, RNIB’s Working Age Customer Panel, The Equality Human Rights Commission Reasonable Adjustments Advisory Group, and as a Director for The College of Mediators.

-Ryan is also keen on keeping his practice ethical and to the highest standards.
+Ryan also keeps his practice ethical and to the highest standards.
 He has membership with the College of Mediators, The Family Mediator’s Association, and the Family Mediation Council, all of which provide standards in the relevant areas of mediation.

 Kaylea Bergin is Access Mediation Services’ Executive Assistant and works closely with the company’s director.
 She is responsible for project management, book keeping, admin and social media presence.
 Previously with nine years’ customer service experience, involving managing teams of up to seventy associates, she brings the finely-honed interpersonal and organisational skills required of these roles to her present position.

 Kaylea was attracted to working with Access Mediation Services as it is an organisation which promotes and supports the core values of effective communication that she actively shares.
 Kaylea is closely involved with her local community and has a particular passion for ensuring the voices of young people are always heard, a key focus of our family mediation services.

 Kaylea has taken a personal and professional interest in developing her understanding of the key services we provide, and is thoroughly informed on mediation, and disability, making her an invaluable member of the Access Mediation Services team.